udaan-iitt/editions/2022_June/the_puppet_show.md

 ---

 **Most Commendable Achievements from his tenure as the SGS**
 From managing the campus bio-bubble and handling quarantine to containing the campus outbreak, he was instrumental in helping out the institute and students with regards to navigating those rough waters and resuming normal student activities on campus after almost 2 years.
-With a strong, progressive stand on student issues including hostel in-times, Dinkar has ensured a smoother sailing for all students ahead.
+With a strong, progressive stand on student issues including hostel in-times, Dinkar has ensured smoother sailing for all students ahead.

 **Dear Future Secretary,**
 Try to approach the administration well in advance for issues students are facing or any proposal you have in mind.
 Last minute proposals are not taken into consideration because proper thought process can’t be put into them from the admin side.